Program Contact: Tracy Wall 203-582-8212 or Ken Kosior 203-582-3931

 • Access transportation to and from clinical and didactic sites.

-• Assume and maintain a variety of body postures (e.g., sitting, standing, walking, bending, squatting, kneeling, stair climbing, reaching forward or overhead, turning, moving the trunk and neck in all directions) to adequately perform patient examination and interventions.
+• Assume and maintain a variety of body postures (e.g., sitting, standing, walking, bending, squatting, kneeling, stair climbing, reaching forward or overhead, turning, moving the trunk and neck in all directions) in order to adequately perform patient examination and interventions.

-• Balance self and provide support/balance to patients and equipment on a variety of surfaces including level and uneven ground, ramps, curbs and stairs.
+• Balance self and provide support/balance to patients and equipment on a variety of surfaces including level and uneven ground, ramps, curbs, and stairs.

 • Maintain sufficient endurance to effectively manage patient care, for a minimum of 35 hours per week.